Updated 2026large-breed guide

 Size Appropriateness

-The Akita at 70-130 lbs needs products specifically sized for their large frame.
-We only recommend products available in the correct size range.
+The Akita at 70-130 lbs needs products sized for their large frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 3